gonzalobarbitta/terraform-flux/modules/flux/README.md

 # Flux2
-Provides data sources to bootstrap a Kubernetes cluster with Flux, and manifests for reconciling one or more Gitlab repositories on the cluster.
+Provides data sources to bootstrap a Kubernetes cluster with Flux, and manifests for reconciling one or more GitHub repositories on the cluster from the same owner.

 ## Configuration